Is your motorcycle safe and legal?

 This avoids making silly mistakes like having your bike fail over a minor fault such as a broken light bulb.

-According to government-produced MOT test statistics 18.2% of motorcycles failed their initial tests during the year 2015 to 2016.
+According to government-produced MOT test statistics, 18.2% of motorcycles failed their initial tests from 2015 to 2016.

-Lighting and indicators, brakes, steering and tyres where the main culprits so check these carefully before putting your bike in for an MOT.
+Lighting and indicators, brakes, steering and tyres were the main culprits, so check these carefully before putting your bike in for an MOT.

 What happens if you fail a motorcycle MOT test?

-If the vehicle is grounded on serious issues such as corrosion or structural damage then it will fail outright and no short term re-test is possible.
-In such cases you’ll need to fix the problem and take a completely new test.
+If the vehicle is grounded on serious issues such as corrosion or structural damage, it will fail outright, and no short-term re-test is possible.
+In such cases, you’ll need to fix the problem and take a new test.

-One could argue that test garages might be tempted to overstate the faults in order to benefit from any corrective work.
+One could argue that test garages might be tempted to overstate the faults to benefit from corrective work.

-It would be unfair to label all garages this way and it’s really down to the rider and the garage to thoroughly discuss the testing procedures and condition of the bike beforehand.
+It would be unfair to label all garages this way, and it’s down to the rider and the garage to thoroughly discuss the testing procedures and condition of the bike beforehand.

-Try and build a good long term relationship with a reputable garage that you’re comfortable with.
+Try to build a good long-term relationship with a reputable garage with which you’re comfortable.

-Even if you have very little mechanical expertise a simple visual inspection of the listed items allows you identify problems in advance and arrange to have your bike fixed by a mechanic before inspection.
+Even if you have very little mechanical expertise, a simple visual inspection of the listed items allows you to identify problems and arrange to have your bike fixed by a mechanic before the inspection.